 Let’s do this!

-Lemon Asparagus Pasta Salad with Cucumber and Feta
+Lemon Asparagus Pasta Salad with Banana Peppers and Feta

-- 1 cup pickled banana peppers [chopped or whole]
+- 1 cup pickled banana peppers (chopped or sliced)

-- 5 TBSP avocado oil or olive oil
+- 5 TBSP avocado oil or favorite healthy oil

 - 1/4 cup champagne vinegar or white wine vinegar